SlxxpyDeveloper/RadarScannerReadMe/README.md

 ### FINAL STEPS

-Download [Visual Studio Code](https://code.visualstudio.com/) will make life easier ❤ Once you open visual studio click on file, then open folder, then select the folder.
+Download [Visual Studio Code](https://code.visualstudio.com/).
+This will make life easier ❤ Once you open visual studio click on file, then open folder, then select the RadarScanner bot folder.
 Then click on terminal and then new terminal.
 1. Type in
    ```
    npm init